BladeScar/HalfAPattern/Creational/Builder/Theory/Theory.md

 representations.

 **Explanation:** When we talk about complex objects, we mean objects with multiple fields/member variables.
-Such objects often require constructors with multiple(more then 3-4) parameters, while some of members might not need to be initialized at creation, maybe not at all.
+Such objects often require constructors with multiple(more then 3-4) parameters, while some of the members might not need to be initialized at creation, maybe not at all.
 Such situations force us to resort to multiple constructors which in turn bloats the code(a.k.a [telescoping constructor anti-pattern](https://github.com/BladeScar/HalfAPattern/blob/master/Glossary/TelescopingConstuctor.md)).